This is a step-by-step guide to connecting a set of Redflow ZCell/ZBM2 batteries to an energy system using Victron Energy components.

 - MPPT DC solarcharger units need to be upgraded to their latest firmware release using the VictronConnect tool or online using the VRM portal 'Device List' remote upgrade function

-- The Redflow BMS needs to be running the latest release (1.7.0 or later).
+- The Redflow BMS needs to be running the latest release.

 - Use the Tools->Upgrade BMS page to check and upgrade the BMS